sureshravuris/sureshravuris/README.md

  🔭 I’m currently pursuing Master's in Software Engineering with Data Science Specialization at San Jose State University, CA. (2023-2025)

- 🌱 I worked at Cognizant as a Microsoft Business Intelligence Developer for a Year :)
+ 🌱 I worked at Cognizant as a Data Engineer for a Year :)

  💬 Open to both internship and full-time opportunities in Software Engineering/ Data Science Fields.